brett-buskirk/guide-to-deployment/README.md

 ## Create a DigitalOcean Account ##

-For this project, we'll be using [DigitalOcean](https://digitalocean.com) as our hosting platform.
+For this project, we'll be using [DigitalOcean](https://m.do.co/c/b2ef32b53bbc) as our hosting platform.
 It is here that you will create your remote virtual machine (VM) in the cloud.
 You will then provision this machine as a web server to host your website.
 Setting up an account with DigitalOcean is relatively straightforward.
 Simply go to the link above and create your account.

 ---

 ## Installing doctl ##

-DigitalOcean has a handy command line interface (CLI) that we will be using for much of our work.
+DigitalOcean has a handy command line interface (CLI) that you will be using for much of your work.
 This CLI is called [doctl](https://docs.digitalocean.com/reference/doctl/), and you'll want to follow this link to learn about, install, and configure the CLI for our work throughout this process.
 Don't forget to create an [API token](https://docs.digitalocean.com/reference/api/create-personal-access-token/) and store it in a safe place, such as your password manager if you have one.
 Once you have `doctl` installed and configured, you can check this by running the following command in your terminal:

 ```shell
 doctl account get